Vovkiv/resolution_solution/README.md

 end
 ```
 You can also check this demo for more examples of library usage: https://github.com/Vovkiv/resolution_solution/blob/main/demo.love

+# Announces
+I will post announces when new update will be dropped here: https://love2d.org/forums/viewtopic.php?t=92494

 # Contacts
 If you have any questions about this library, have ideas, etc, you can contact me via: